hudeany/LanguagePropertiesManager/README.md

 This only works if the LanguagePropertiesSetPath names are unique.
 If ambiguous names occur, the process is aborted with an error message.
 If no suitable path is found for a LanguagePropertiesSetPath currently available in the tool, the LanguagePropertiesSetPath is saved in the selected base directory.

-5.3 Export to Single File
+5.3 Export to single Excel file

-The "Export to Single File" button saves all LanguagePropertiesSetPaths currently available in the tool to a single Excel file.
+The "Export to single Excel file" button saves all LanguagePropertiesSetPaths currently available in the tool to a single Excel file.
 For this purpose, an Excel file is created with a sheet and the following columns of data:
+	"Path" (more precisely, LanguagePropertiesSetPath for this language properties set; the placeholder ~ for the user directory in the system is used where possible)
+	"Key" (key to the property value)
+	"Org.Idx" (indexing within a language properties set to maintain a sequence of individual property values) "Default" (default language value for the key, if available) "en", "de", "de_AT", "de_CH", "fr", ... (language values of the individual language identifiers; country-specific identifiers with an underscore are also permitted)

+5.4 Export to single CSV file

+The "Export to single CSV file" button saves all LanguagePropertiesSetPaths currently available in the tool to a single CSV file.
+For this purpose, an CSV file is created the following columns of data:
 	"Path" (more precisely, LanguagePropertiesSetPath for this language properties set; the placeholder ~ for the user directory in the system is used where possible)
 	"Key" (key to the property value)
 	"Org.Idx" (indexing within a language properties set to maintain a sequence of individual property values)